 - Members feel that they are getting nothing out of the relationship.

-- Do an induction workshop for all new members so that they understand the organisation and its work.
+- Hold induction workshops for all new members so that they understand the organisation and its work.

 - Welcome and introduce all new members at the beginning of each meeting.

-- Encourage members to get involved in projects and campaigns.
+- Encourage all members to get involved in projects and campaigns.

 - Give people responsibilities and tasks and team them up with experienced members - they will feel useful and valued.